CS-SI/eodag/CONTRIBUTING.rst

 Submit patches
 --------------

-If you intend to work on files stored with `Git LFS <https://git-lfs.com>`_, as the ones in `eodag/resources/constraints`, first follow the installation instructions on the `extension's website <https://git-lfs.com>`_.
-Otherwise, skip this step.

-To contribute to eodag source code:
+If you intend to contribute to eodag source code:

 .. code-block:: bash